lilblupig/imprint/README.md

 ## UX

 ### **Overview and Broad Design Choices**
+The website should be immediately useable from very first navigation with an unobtrusive interface, and the focus on the images from start to finish.

+Fonts and colours are chosen to be striking but unfussy, and assist with intuitive navigation and use of the site.

+The whole point is to become lost in nostalgia and wonder at how much has changed, yet how much has stayed the same.

 ### **User Stories**
+There are three types of anticipated user:
+1. Tourists/visitors
+1. Locals
+1. Local business owners

+For these groups the following needs are identified:
-1. As a new user, I want to
+1. As a new tourist user, I want to link what I can see to what has been - clearly and easily.
-1. As a new user, I want to
+1. As a new local user, I want to find images of places I know.
-1. As a new user, I want to
+1. As a new business user, I want to be able to find the area which relates to my business.
-1. As a returning user, I want to
+1. As a returning tourist user, I want to upload my own photographs, and easily find them to relive my memories.
-1. As a returning user, I want to
+1. As a returning local user, I want to share images and memories of my past and feel part of a community.
-1. As a frequent user, I want to
+1. As a returning business user I want to be able to add value to the profile of my business and attract custom.

 These stories are addressed fully in the [Testing](TESTING.md) document.